rafalcode/phase/README.md

 but rather to annotate and allow me to do a least a clean compilation on 64-bit linux.

 I also add my python multiprocessing script into a python subdir.

+Also I intend to make an inut file sanity checker, this is just for preprocessing of the input files

+ANother subdirectory called scritpfiles is merely for recording compilation sessions.